Daghis/ideal-spoon/README.md

 # Number Button Game

 This is a simple web game where players press all numbered buttons.
-Order does not matter.
+Early levels introduce ordering rules.
 It is implemented with Python using [Flask](https://flask.palletsprojects.com/).

 ## How to Run